 One big advantage of Contact Form 7 is the sheer number of extensions you can find in the plugin directory.
 These plugins allow you to implement redirects, databases, payment processing, captchas, file uploads and countless other functions.
 Tip: Search for "Contact Form 7" in the plugin directory on WordPress.org to find plenty of extensions.

 WPForms: the freemium plugin

 Just behind Contact Form 7 is WPForms lite ("Contact Form by WPForms") with over four million active installations.
-It should be noted here, however, that the WPForms plugin is only a lite version.
-If you need more than the basic features, you will inevitably have to upgrade to the paid versions.
-WPForms offers four paid plans for 40, 100, 200 and 300 USD per year respectively.
+It should be noted here, however, that WPForms plugin is only a lite version.
+Anyone who needs more than the basic functions must necessarily upgrade to the paid versions.
+For this, WPForms offers four plans for 40, 100, 200 and 300 US dollars per year.

 One positive feature of WPForms is the drag-and-drop builder you use to create your contact form.
 This works very well for the basics: names, email addresses and text fields are no problem at all.
 On the negative side, however, it quickly becomes clear you need a Pro version even for fields such as phone numbers, file uploads, URLs or addresses.

 Pro plans are also required for more complex forms with payment transactions (from 200 USD per year) and for marketing functions such as newsletter integration in the contact form (from 100 USD per year).

 WPForms thus has two different target groups.
 Site owners with minimal contact form requirements can use the free version.
 And those who really want to cover the full range of possibilities should choose a Pro plan starting at 40 USD per year.
 This can be worthwhile if you operate a larger site and need to map complex processes.